rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 }
 ```

 So what can you do with a value of nullable type?
-The most important thing is to compare it with null.
+The most important thing is to compare it with `null`.
 And once you perform the comparison, the compiler remembers that and treats the value as being non-null in the scope where the check has been performed.
 For example, this code is perfectly valid.

-Listing 7.1.
+::: info Listing 7.1.
 Handling null values using if checks

 ```kotlin
 fun strLenSafe(s: String?): Int =